 - O-ring for crystal #042257

 ** 042000 is the conical screw which is used to attach the indicator to the measuring head.
 The new screws are 6 mm long but some older bore gages used 5 mm screws.
-It's easy to strip the thread by over-tightening this screw since the indicator body is brass, so use caution.
+It's easy to strip the thread in the housing by over-tightening this screw since the indicator body is brass, so use caution.
 It could be a costly mistake.
-Furthermore, whether it's a manufacturing defect or a conscious design change, these screws often don't work!
-Tighten them as you may, the indicator head still wiggles.
-Until the manufacturer explains this anomaly, we suggest you don't buy these screws.

 You will notice, upon closer examination, that this parts list also includes parts for the metric dial bore gages.